Airports in Copenhagen

 Copenhagen Airport is situated five miles (8km) southeast of Copenhagen city centre.

 Getting to the city

 Buses, trains and taxis provide transport to Copenhagen city centre.
-There are several local bus routes servicing the airport from the city centre which take approximately 45 minutes and cost US$4.50.
+There are several local bus routes servicing the airport from the city centre.
 Train and metro tickets are available from the ticket office above the railway station in Terminal 3.
-The metro is serviced every few minutes during the day and every 15 minutes at night between 5am to 12pm Monday through Thursday and 24 hours a day Friday to Sunday.
-Depending on destination in the city centre fares should be up to US$5.
-Taxis can be hired from outside the arrival areas and the roughly US$34 fare can be paid by credit card.
+The metro is serviced every few minutes during the day and every 20 minutes at night.
+Taxis can be hired from outside the arrival areas and cost roughly DKK 250-300.
+Fares can be paid by credit card.

 GMT +1 (GMT +2 from last Sunday in March to the Saturday before the last Sunday in October).

 Copenhagen Airport Taxis: the taxi fares above are intended as a guideline only.